Tree Search in DAG Space with Model-based Reinforcement Learning for Causal Discovery: EXPERIMENTS

 \section{EXPERIMENTS}

-\textbf{Datasets.} We evaluate the methods on two real-world tasks in the biological domain: \textit{Sachs}~\citep{sachs2005causal} and \textit{SynTReN}~\citep{van2006syntren}.
+~ \textbf{Datasets with continuous variables.} We evaluate the methods on two real-world tasks in the biological domain: \textit{Sachs}~\citep{sachs2005causal} and \textit{SynTReN}~\citep{van2006syntren}.
 The former involves determining causal influences of protein and phospholipid components in the signaling pathways of cells ($d=11, m=17, n=853$).
-The latter regards determining the structure of gene regulatory networks from gene expression data, and consists of 10 transcriptional networks generated by a simulator ($d=20, m\in [20,\ldots, 25],n=500$).
+The latter concerns the determination of the structure of gene regulatory networks from gene expression data, and consists of 10 transcriptional networks generated by a simulator ($d=20, m\in [20,\ldots, 25],n=500$).
 Both are widely used in the ML causal discovery literature.

 Our focus on realistic data is due to recent work showing that common synthetic benchmarks may be trivial to solve~\citep{reisach2021beware}.
 This is based on the observation that marginal variance in simulated DAGs with the Additive Noise Model tends to increase along the causal order.
 Hence, a simple baseline that determines a causal order by sorting on the variances and performs a sparse regression on the predecessors can be competitive with state-of-the-art algorithms on such synthetic graphs.